 3.1 The New Owner covenants with the Original Landowner not to make any Disposal of the Development Land without the transferee executing a Deed of Covenant.

 3.2 The New Owner shall procure that the following restriction is registered on the title to the Development Land:

-Glossary references: Carbon Capture, Carbon Capture Storage (CCS) & Carbon Capture Usage and Storage (CCUS) Carbon Insetting Carbon Offsetting Climate Professional Embodied Carbon (Embedded Carbon) Ultra Low Emission Vehicle (ULEV), Zero and Low Emission Vehicle (ZLEV) & Electric Vehicle (EV) Greenhouse Gases (GHGs) & GHG Emissions Hydrocarbons Natural Capital Net Zero Overage & Net Zero Objectives Zero Carbon Housing & Zero Carbon Homes
+Glossary references: Carbon Capture, Carbon Capture Storage (CCS) & Carbon Capture Usage and Storage (CCUS) Carbon Insetting Offset or Offsetting Climate Professional Embodied Carbon (Embedded Carbon) Ultra Low Emission Vehicle (ULEV), Zero and Low Emission Vehicle (ZLEV) & Electric Vehicle (EV) Greenhouse Gases (GHGs) Hydrocarbons Natural Capital Net Zero Overage & Net Zero Objectives Zero Carbon Housing & Zero Carbon Homes